jeffkynaston/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/my_reflection.md

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.

 Nope, yours were great for this section.
+Did anyone else notice that the code school Dev Tools instructor looked exactly like Eric the tech guy from NCIS Los Angeles?